WebThingsIO/twilio-adapter/README.md

 twilio-adapter
 ==============
-A simple adapter exposing actions to send texts through the Mozilla IoT Gateway.
+A simple adapter exposing actions to send texts through the WebThings Gateway.
 Requires a Twilio API account.

 Setup
 -----